thijmennijdam/NevIR-reproducability/README.md

 requirements/      # Contains requirement files needed to set up different environments.
 models/            # Contains model checkpoints and weights used during training and evaluation.
 ```

-To manage the different virual environtments it is highly recommended to use uv: https://docs.astral.sh/uv/.
-It is an extremely fast (10-100x faster than pip) package manager and can easily be used to create vens with different python version which we will need.

 # Evaluate on NevIR